mlochbaum/BQN/doc/scan.md

         {c+↩1⋄𝕨+𝕩}` ↕10
         c

 Some other useful scans apply to boolean lists.
-The function `` ∨` `` tests whether this or any previous element is 1, so that the result starts at 0 but permanently switches to 1 as soon as the first 1 is found.
+The function `` ∨` `` (with [Or](logic.md)) tests whether this or any previous element is 1, so that the result starts at 0 but permanently switches to 1 as soon as the first 1 is found.
 Similarly, `` ∧` `` turns all instances of 1 after the first 0 to 0.

         ∨` 0‿0‿1‿0‿0‿1‿0‿1